 This year's Fact Book is available online on the New College of Florida website at ncf.edu/fact-book.
 If you would like a printed copy, it can be downloaded from the website and printed for reference.
 We would like to encourage you to contact us with any questions and feel free to send us your comments and suggestions for improving future editions.

 Hui-Min Wen, Ph.D., Director

-Institutional Research & Assessment Tel: (941) 487-4601 or (941) 487-4692
+Institutional Research & Assessment

+Tel: (941) 487-4601 Fax: (941) 487-4201 E-mail: ira@ncf.edu